 Pet toys and bowls are big hiding spots for germs.

 Because pets tend to play using their mouths, their saliva collects within the toys, making them humid and perfect for bacteria to develop.

 In addition, these toys are likely to be dragged on the floor, dirt, and other surfaces that are full of germs.
-In order to keep pet toys germ-free, make sure to clean them after your pet plays with them.
+To keep pet toys germ-free, make sure to clean them after your pet plays with them.

-Most pet toys include cleaning instructions; when possible, follow those instructions for best results.
+Most pet toys include cleaning instructions; when possible, follow those instructions for the best results.

 What about pet bowls?